The Summer Reading Challenge 2022

-The Summer Reading Challenge is designed for children between the ages of 4 and 11.
-Last year over three quarters of a million children took part.
+The Summer Reading Challenge is a free reading for pleasure programme designed for children between the ages of 4 and 11.

 How do schools benefit?

 By getting involved in the Summer Reading Challenge, your school can: